 No matter how much gear we like to acquire, most photographers don’t have a tilt-shift lens in their collection.
 Many new (and even some experienced) photographers aren’t even aware of what a tilt-shift lens can do, but we’re here to help.

-This type of lens is more popularly known for making life-sized things look like miniatures, but one of the biggest uses of these lenses is in architectural photography.
+A tilt-shift lens is popularly known for making life-sized things look like miniatures.
+However, tilt-shift lenses are used frequently in architectural photography.
 They fix the dreaded converging of vertical lines in an image of a building, correct perspective, and help to emphasize or reduce depth of field in an image.

 Tilt-shift lenses are also used to create panoramic photos by shifting the lens from left to right without moving the camera itself.
 They are called tilt-shift lenses because the optics in the lens can be tilted and shifted in relation to your camera sensor.
 Newer versions also rotate, which gives you tilt and shift in even more directions.